 Where do you draw the line?

 Specific Example; Always call for at least 3 estimates before deciding.
 I recently replaced a hot water heater and saved $600 by calling around.
-Not only do you get a fell for the price range, but you get a feel for the person behind the work.
+Not only do you get a feel for the price range, but you get a feel for the person behind the work.

 And remember to call the people back even though you did not ‘go with them’.
 It is polite and our world needs more of that.